-- 1.1 The Planning and Compulsory Purchase Act 2004 introduced the requirement to prepare a Local Development Framework for the District, which would replace the current Replacement Unitary Development Plan (RUDP). - 1.2 More recent planning reforms have been introduced through the Localism Act 2011.
-In particular this sought to simplify the development plan system, with the revocation of Regional Spatial Strategies and also the introduction of new neighbourhood planning mechanisms (Neighbourhood Development Plans, Neighbourhood Development Orders and Community Right to Build Orders).
-Neighbourhood Plans allow communities through a parish/town council or constituted Neighbourhood Forum, to shape development in their locality in line with the district wide plan and if formally adopted form part of the District's development plan. - 1.3 The government consolidated national planning policy in the National Planning Policy Framework (NPPF) issued in March 2012.
+- 1.1 The Planning and Compulsory Purchase Act 2004 introduced the requirement to prepare a Local Development Framework for the District, which would replace the Replacement Unitary Development Plan (RUDP). - 1.2 More recent planning reforms have been introduced through the Localism Act 2011.
+In particular, this sought to simplify the development plan system, with the revocation of Regional Spatial Strategies and also the introduction of new neighbourhood planning mechanisms (Neighbourhood Development Plans, Neighbourhood Development Orders and Community Right to Build Orders).
+Neighbourhood Plans allow communities through a parish/town council or constituted Neighbourhood Forum, to shape development in their locality in line with the district wide plan and if formally adopted form part of the District's development plan. - 1.3 The government consolidated national planning policy in the National Planning Policy Framework (NPPF) first issued in March 2012.
 This retains the development plan led system under a new 'presumption in favour of sustainable development'.
 However, it no longer uses the term Local Development Framework (LDF) for the development plan instead it refers to the Local Plan.
 It emphasises the need for all local authorities to put in place an up to date and robust Local Plan.
-This underpins the 'presumption' which makes clear that where the development plan is absent, silent or relevant policies are out of date, permission should be granted unless any adverse impacts of doing so would significantly and demonstrably outweigh the benefits, when assessed against the policies in the NPPF taken as a whole, or specific policies in it indicate development should be restricted. - 1.4 The NPPF has been re-issued twice since 2012.
-It was revised in July 2018 and was updated in February 2019.
+However, the Government's intention is to revise the planning system in England.
+The Government's Planning for the Future white paper was published August 2020.
+This is however under review. - 1.4 Since 2012, the NPPF was revised in July 2018 with further updates in February 2019 and July 2021.
 The NPPF is supported by the on-line Planning Practice Guidance (NPPG), published from October 2014 onwards. - 1.5 The National Planning Policy Framework (NPPF) and the National Planning Practice Guidance (NPPG) are available online.